waynedsz/vouchBot/README.md

 ## 🤝 Contributing

-Pull requests and improvements are welcome.
+Pull requests, improvements, and suggestions are welcome.